cam1024/Botany-plants-lately/README.md

 **As a plant lover**
 *I would like to search for plants types, that fit my lifestyle, personal interests and or needs.*
-   -SEARCH for the plant I have online and matching the plant I have to the plant photo online, to       correclty identify the plant.
+   -SEARCH for the plant I havein my home, online and matching the plant I have to the plant photo online, to       correclty identify the plant.
    -LEARN about the care, needs and uses of the plants -LEARN if there are any hollistic or toxicity properties of the plant -LEARN about the healing properties of hollistic plants